Gallie83/Portfolio/README.md

 ![English Bay Sunset Image](readme-assets/english-bay-sunset.jpg)

 So I contacted an artist on Fiverr - [Ibrahim](https://www.fiverr.com/users/boimwoim/portfolio?roleIds=), who I felt could capture the style I was envisioning.
-After a couple tweaks and revisions we had the finished homepage image to be used on my homepage, with each element as it's own SVG layer to achieve the parallax effect.
+After a couple tweaks and revisions we had the finished image to be used on my homepage, with each element as it's own SVG layer to achieve the parallax effect.

 ![Homepage Image](readme-assets/homepage-design.png)